djagerif/comfort2mqtt/DOCS.md

 Even though this is a mostly Python implementation, it's currently only tested on an amd64 platform.
 It has been developed on 64-bit Alpine Linux with other platforms remaining untested and it's unclear if it will work or not.

-⚠️ This App requires initial configuration to connect with Home Assistant and your Comfort systems.
+⚠️ This App requires initial configuration to connect with Home Assistant and your Comfort system.

 ## MQTT